-7. Click the horizontal page ruler at the top of the page and drag down to create a guide positioned at the 1/4" (0.25") mark.
+7. Click the horizontal page ruler at the top of the page and drag down to create a guide positioned at the 1/4'' (0.25") mark.

-If you watch the vertical ruler, you can see a marker indicating the position of the cursor.
-In addition to the live cursor feedback, the Info panel also shows the precise numeric position of the guide you are dragging.
+If you watch the vertical ruler, a marker indicates the position of the cursor.
+The live cursor feedback shows the precise numeric position of the guide you are dragging.